jonieeng/devops-may27/README.md

 ## This is a smaller headline

-here I am just adding somme more text
+here I am just adding some more text